 The Executive Administrators serve equally as the JDP Deans representing their respective institutions.
 They are responsible for appointing the Director and Assistant Director and helping to resolve, in consultation with the Program Administrators and JDP Committee, high-level concerns, issues, and conflicts related to the Program.

-- Dr. Corinne Lengsfeld, Interim Associate Provost for Graduate Studies, University of Denver - Dr. Boyung Lee, Academic Vice President and Dean of the Faculty, Iliff School of Theology
+- Dr. Corinne Lengsfeld, Interim Provost and Executive Vice Chancellor, University of Denver - Dr. Boyung Lee, Senior Vice President of Academic Affairs and Dean of the Faculty, Iliff School of Theology

 DU/Iliff Joint Ph.D.
 Committee